sdegutis/90s.dev/site/public/about/hello-world.md

 </Button>
 ~~~

-Theme authors can create and register composites,
+But composites loaded by a theme could return anything else,
-and users can load them into all processes
+and users can load any theme they'd like into all processes.
-without any special participation from app authors.

 The possibilities for customization are practically endless.

 Learn more in the [Composite guide](../guides/composites.md#composites).